kdoodoo/affectnetc25/README.md

-# NOTE1 : We obtained Written Permission from the AffecetNet, University of Denver, Office of IP & Tech Transfer.
+# NOTE1 : We obtained Written Permission from the AffectNet, University of Denver, Office of IP & Tech Transfer.

 Before Use: